munificent/craftinginterpreters/book/methods-and-initializers.md

 Full-time VM engineers spend much of their careers in this loop.

 But we can stop here for now.
-With this, clox now supports most of the features of object-oriented programming language, and with respectable performance.
+With this, clox now supports most of the features of an object-oriented programming language, and with respectable performance.

 <div class="challenges">